 How to switch from a phone call to a FaceTime video call on iPhone

-Step 1: Place a phone call on your iPhone or accept an incoming call.
+- Place a phone call on your iPhone or accept an incoming call.

-Step 2: While on the call, tap the FaceTime button on the calling screen.
+- While on the call, tap the FaceTime button on the calling screen.

 After a second or two, your iPhone will make a seamless transition from the current call on your carrier’s voice network to FaceTime as long as the device has an active network connection over Wi-Fi or a cellular data network.
 Plus, the person on the other end must pick up your incoming video call.

 Mid-call switching to FaceTime is useful if another party has an iOS device and you want to talk over FaceTime.
 I prefer to call contacts over FaceTime whenever possible because the audio is much crisper than standard voice calls.

-Tip: When a phone call or a FaceTime Audio call comes in, you can also end the current call and accept the incoming call, accept the incoming call and put the current call on hold or decline the incoming call, just like you normally would.
+Tip: When a phone call or a FaceTime Audio call comes in, you can also end the current call and accept the incoming call, accept the incoming call and put the current call on hold, or decline the incoming call, just like you normally would.